 On the other hand, here’s why you should use an ecommerce platform like Shopify:

-- It’s provides a great inventory management system you can use to manage your products and sell them online.
+- It provides a great inventory management system you can use to manage your products and sell them online.

 - Its features revolve around keeping track of your inventory and managing your online business.

-- It’s a great solution if you want to build an online store and sell items through the internet.
+- It’s a great solution if you want to build an online store and sell items on the internet.

 With this quick rundown of differences, you now have a better idea which platform to choose.